-Sore throats can be the worst.
-It starts with that scratchy irritation, and before you know it you’re cringing with every painful swallow.
+Sore, scratchy throats can be the worst.
+It starts with that slight irritation, and before you know it, you’re cringing with every painful swallow.
 (Insert frowny-face emoji here.)
 They can come from viral infections, bacterial infections, allergies, and even muscle strains.
 So unless you’re a superhero, there’s a good chance you’ve had one before.
+But what actually provides relief?
+Is ice cream good for a sore throat?
+What about honey and echinacea?

 2. Licorice Root